Skip to Main Content

 Pool Hopping: ERISA-Regulated Defined Benefit Plans May Have More Private Investing Flexibility Than They Realize

 This paper discusses the qualified professional asset manager (QPAM) exemption, an established, ERISA-approved exemption related to private investing programs.
-This exemption is currently under regulatory review by the US Department of Labor (DOL).
-Plans wishing to undertake a QPAM transaction should consult with their ERISA counsel.
-Many plan sponsors that have a private investment (PI) […]
+The US Department of Labor (DOL) published its Final Amendment of the exemption on April 3, 2024 which will be effective as of June 17, 2024.
+Plans wishing to undertake a QPAM transaction should consult with […]

 November 2023